 My visit to Asolo has been significantly enriched by several other women too.
 Firstly our guide Laura Serafin who was interesting and informative – I strongly recommend her.
 Secondly the characterful and indefatigable Gabriella, owner of Hotel El Duse in the heart of Asolo.
 Gabriella is charming and welcoming.
 She has lived and worked in Asolo all of her life.
 For many years she ran a restaurant in town and has met many interesting visitors including Italy’s favourite movie star of the 1960s Marcello Mastroianni and Vittorio de Sica, director of Cinema Paradiso.
 Gabriella knew Freya Stark, and told me gleefully that Freya was her friend and a regular visitor in her restaurant.
-She died in Asolo aged 100 in 1993.
+Freya Stark died in Asolo aged 100 in 1993.

 Asolo is full of cafes and bars and restaurants.
 Just next to the hotel is an enoteca (a wine bar) where you can sample prosecco, the local sparkling wine.
 Prosecco is produced locally in these hills especially in the area around Conegliano.
 Asolo too has its own Prosecco DOCG, which means that its sparkling wine has reached the correct quality level and method of production to be officially recognised.
 I for one think it is very good.
 There is a wonderful, traditional cafe in the main square CAFFE CENTRALE which services, coffees, light lunches, ice creams and cicchetti (snacks).
 It is a great place for an aperitivo or a coffee.
 Even the chairs outside the cafe are named after famous Hollywood stars.
 Hitchcock, Bogard, John Wayne and many more.
-Life is peaceful here, the food and wine are good, the views are sensational.
+Life is peaceful here, the food and wine are good and the views are sensational.